-You can scan documents over the network to your computer or to a central server (See Chapter 4 for Windows[®] and Chapter 10 for Macintosh[®] of the Software User's Guide on the CD-ROM).
+You can scan documents over the network to your computer or to a central server (See Chapter 4 for Windows® and Chapter 10 for Macintosh® of the Software User's Guide on the CD-ROM).

-Network PC-FAX (Not available for DCP-8065DN)
+Network PC-FAX

-You can directly send and receive a PC file as a PC-FAX on your network (See Chapter 6 for Windows[®] and Chapter 7 for Macintosh[®] of the Software User's Guide on the CD-ROM for complete description).
+You can directly send and receive a PC file as a PC-FAX over your network for transmission by the MFC (See Chapter 6 for Windows® and Chapter 7 for Macintosh® of the Software User's Guide on the CD-ROM for a complete description).
+For Windows® you can also receive a fax over the nework to your PC.
+(See Chapter 6 of the Software User's Guide on the CD-ROM).